prabhatdrawal/Artificial_Intelligence/Introduction_to_API/What_is_a_API_Context/readme.md

 Both define a standard communication protocol for the exchange of messages in XML (Extensible Markup Language).

 ## How is an API Different From a Web Application?
 An API acts as an interface that allows proper communication between two programs whereas a web application is a network-based resource responsible for completing a single task.
 Also, it's important to know that "All web services are APIs, but not all APIs are web".

+The difference between an API and a web application is that API allows two-way communication and web applications are just a way for users to interact through a web browser.
+A web application may have an API to complete the requests.

+# Types of APIs
+There are three basic forms of API -

+1. WEB APIs
+A Web API also called Web Services is an extensively used API over the web and can be easily accessed using the HTTP protocols.
+A Web application programming interface is an open-source interface and can be used by a large number of clients through their phones, tablets, or PCs.

+2. LOCAL APIs
+In this type of API, the programmers get the local middleware services.
+TAPI (Telephony Application Programming Interface), and .NET are common examples of Local APIs.

+3. PROGRAM APIs
+It makes a remote program appear to be local by making use of RPCs (Remote Procedural Calls).
+SOAP is a well-known example of this type of API.

+Few other types of APIs:

+SOAP (SIMPLE OBJECT ACCESS PROTOCOL): It defines messages in XML format used by web applications to communicate with each other.
+REST (Representational State Transfer): It makes use of HTTP to GET, POST, PUT, or DELETE data.
+It is basically used to take advantage of the existing data.
+JSON-RPC: It uses JSON for data transfer and is a lightweight remote procedural call defining a few data structure types.
+XML-RPC: It is based on XML and uses HTTP for data transfer.
+This API is widely used to exchange information between two or more networks.

+An API acts as an interface that allows proper communication between two programs whereas a web application is a network-based resource responsible for completing a single task.
+Also, it's important to know that "All web services are APIs, but not all APIs are web".